mitranim/imperouter/readme.md

   * Simple, expressive router for SSR+SPA.
   * Only functions of `Request`, `Response`, and `URL`.
 No added abstractions.
-  * Utility functions for URL manipulation, including query encoding/decoding.
   * Imperative control.
   * Freedom to route by method, path, or both.
   * Abstract, usable for server-side routing or with any UI library.
-  * Uses regexps and named capture groups.
-No custom dialects.
+  * Uses regexps with named capture groups.
+Also allows strings for _exact_ matching.
+No custom string-based dialects.
+  * Bonus: utility functions for URL manipulation, including query encoding/decoding.

 Tiny, dependency-free, single file, native module.